-- (A) "Office-based opioid treatment" or "OBOT" means medication-assisted treatment, as that term is defined in this rule, in a private office or public sector clinic that is not otherwise regulated, by practitioners authorized to prescribe outpatient supplies of medications approved by the United States food and drug administration for the treatment of opioid addiction or dependence, prevention of relapse of opioid addiction or dependence, or both.
-OBOT includes treatment with all controlled substance medications approved by the United Stated food and drug administration for such treatment.
-OBOT does not include treatment that occurs in the following settings: - (1) A state or local correctional facility, as defined in section 5163.45 of the Revised Code; - (2) A hospital, as defined in section 3727.01 of the Revised Code; - (3) A provider certified to provide residential and inpatient substance use disorder services, including withdrawal management, by the Ohio department of mental health and addiction services; - (4) An opioid treatment program certified by SAMHSA and accredited by an independent SAMHSA-approved accrediting body; or - (5) A youth services facility, as defined in section 103.75 of the Revised Code. - (B) "SAMHSA" means the United States substance abuse and mental health services administration. - (C) "Medication-assisted treatment" means alcohol or drug addiction services that are accompanied by medication that has been approved by the United States food and drug administration for the treatment of substance use disorder, prevention of relapse of substance use disorder, or both. - (D) "Substance use disorder" includes misuse, dependence, and addiction to alcohol and/ or legal or illegal drugs, as determined by diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition" or "DSM-5." - (E) "OARRS" means the "Ohio Automated Rx Reporting System" drug database established and maintained pursuant to section 4729.75 of the Revised Code. - (F) For purposes of the rules in Chapter 4730-4 of the Administrative Code:
+- (A) "Office-based opioid treatment" or "OBOT" means medication-assisted treatment, as that term is defined in this rule, in a private office or public sector clinic that is not otherwise regulated, by practitioners authorized to prescribe outpatient supplies of medications approved by the United States food and drug administration for the treatment of opioid use disorder addiction or dependence, prevention of relapse of opioid addiction or dependence, or both.
+OBOT includes treatment with all controlled substance medications approved by the United States food and drug administration for such treatment.
+OBOT does not include treatment that occurs in the following settings: - (1) A state or local correctional facility, as defined in section 5163.45 of the Revised Code; - (2) A hospital, as defined in section 3727.01 of the Revised Code; - (3) A provider certified to provide residential and inpatient substance use disorder services, including withdrawal management, by the Ohio department of mental health and addiction services; - (4) An opioid treatment program certified by SAMHSA and accredited by an independent SAMHSA-approved accrediting body; or - (5) A youth services facility, as defined in section 103.75 of the Revised Code. - (B) "SAMHSA" means the United States substance abuse and mental health services administration. - (C) "Medication-assisted treatment" or "MAT" means alcohol or drug addiction services for the treatment of substance use disorders that include are accompanied by medication that has been approved by the United States food and drug administration for the treatment of substance use disorders, prevention of relapse of substance use disorder, or both. - (D) "Medications for Opioid Use Disorder or "MOUD" refers to all medications approved by the United States food and drug administration for the treatment of opioid use disorder. - (E) "Substance use disorder" indicates a problematic pattern of substance use leading to clinically significant impairment or distress includes misuse, dependence, and addiction to alcohol and/or legal or illegal drugs, as determined by application of the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition-Text Revision" or "DSM-5-TR." - (F) "OARRS" means the "Ohio Automated Rx Reporting System" drug database established and maintained pursuant to section 4729.75 of the Revised Code.

+(G)For purposes of the rules in Chapter 4730-4 of the Administrative Code: